| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Move point count buttons or editing fields backward.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Here is the code to implement the user interface example (see section User Interface).

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-Widgets are created with widget-create
+Widgets are created with widget-create, which returns a

 widget object.
 This object can be queried and manipulated by

-other widget functions, until it is deleted with widget-delete
+other widget functions, until it is deleted with widget-delete.

-After the widgets have been created, widget-setup
+After the widgets have been created, widget-setup must be called

 to enable them.